-Anatomy and physiology instructors teach college-level courses about the systems that make up the human body including metabolism, homeostasis and fluid balance.
-Postsecondary instructors may also be required to teach other life science courses like biology as well as attend faculty meetings, student conferences and may be responsible in supervising student teachers.
-Becoming a full professor with tenure typically requires a Ph.D, though many universities hire adjuncts with a master's degree.
-A teaching license isn't required though it is recommended that students apply for teaching assistantships, or adjunct positions, while they are still obtaining their degrees.
+Anatomy and physiology instructors teach college-level courses about the functions that take place in the human body, such as metabolism, homeostasis and fluid balance.
+Postsecondary instructors may also be required to teach other life science courses, like biology, as well as supervise student teachers and attend faculty meetings and student conferences.
+Becoming a full professor with tenure typically requires a Ph.D., though many universities hire adjuncts with master's degrees.
+A teaching license isn't required, but it is recommended that students apply for teaching assistantships or adjunct positions while they are still obtaining their degrees.

 Job Description for Anatomy and Physiology Instructors

 Anatomy and physiology instructors lead college-level courses covering human body parts, cell structure, tissues and organs.
 Instructors may teach students about the muscular, skeletal, nervous and other systems that make up the human body.
 Metabolism, homeostasis and fluid balance are all topics that instructors can cover in anatomy and physiology courses.
 Responsibilities may include giving lectures and guiding lab assignments that can include animal dissection and body part identification using human cadavers.

 Instructors may also teach general biology and other life science courses.
 Instruction may take place in a classroom or via distance or online learning web portals.
 Instructors maintain student grade and attendance records, develop course syllabi, choose instructional materials and evaluate each student's mastery of required skills.

 Anatomy and physiology instructors may be required to participate in department activities, including committee meetings, recruiting drives and student counseling.
 They may also supervise teaching assistants and maintain posted office hours.